Air Transport International: Accidents and incidents

-Negligent in freight of macaques from China
+Animal transport negligence

-In an inspection report, the United States Department of Agriculture stated that in December 2014 Air Transport International had shipped 1,148 crab-eating macaques to Houston from the southern Chinese city of Guangzhou and failed to provide the animals with food and water for over 24 hours, in violation of the Animal Welfare Act.
-This was the second time Air Transport International had "run afoul of the law" for transporting animals from China for laboratory research.
+In December 2014, the United States Department of Agriculture cited Air Transport International for failing to provide food and water for over 24 hours to 1,148 crab-eating macaques shipped from Guangzhou to Houston, in violation of the Animal Welfare Act.
+This was the second time ATI had "run afoul of the law" for transporting animals from China for laboratory research.